openresty/docker-openresty/README.md

 Starting with `1.15.8.1`, there are also `-nosse42` image flavors for systems which do not support SSE 4.2 (e.g. older systems and embedded systems).
 They are built with `-mno-sse4.2` appended to the build arg `RESTY_LUAJIT_OPTIONS`.
 It is highly recommended *NOT* to use these if your system supports SSE 4.2 because the `CRC32` instruction dramatically improves large string performance.
 These are only for built-from-source flavors, e.g. `1.15.8.1-3-bionic-nosse42`, `1.15.8.1-3-alpine-nosse42`, `1.15.8.1-3-alpine-fat-nosse42`.

 It is *highly recommended* that you use the upstream-based images for best support.
 For best stability, pin your images to the full tag, for example `1.17.8.1-0-bionic`.

+At this time, the only images that are compatible with ARM64v8 are alpine and alpine-fat.
+Once there are binary packages available, they can be released with the upstream packages.

 Table of Contents